m4gu5/EUCLID/README.md

 - Input X decimals one by one.
 - Enter the decimal at position X (Randomly generated).
 - Input X decimals all at once, check corectness thereafter.

+### Challenge your friends
+- Who can recall Pi faster?
+EUCLID will record the time you need to finish a challenge.

 ### Share your progress
 Show your friends that you are a real freak and share your results with them via Twitter.